-With a small number of exceptions, we anticipate that Spring 2022 midterm and final exams will be closed-book.
+With a small number of exceptions, Spring 2022 midterm and final exams will be closed-book.
 Unless an exam is specifically approved for open-book administration, it will be administered in a closed-book format.
 For Spring 2022 exams, the same protocols and security measures will apply as in the Fall 2021 semester.